Guide to the P. Gordon Gould papers

 “Rev. Peter Gordon Gould.”
 Find a Grave.
 Accessed June 20, 2019. https://www.findagrave.com/memorial/59083829/peter-gordon-gould.

-Separated materials: One item (a short pamphlet) titled “An Alaska Fisherman’s Son” by P. Gordon Gould was removed from the collection and added to the Consortium Library’s Rare Books collection.
+Separated materials: One item, a short pamphlet titled “The fisherman’s son: the story of the first native Alaskan to become a fully ordained minister in the Methodist Church” by P. Gordon Gould, was removed from the collection and added to the Consortium Library’s Rare Books collection.

 Custodial history: The collection was donated to Alaska Pacific University by Robert Gould, P. Gordon Gould’s son, in 2019.